Auto Accident Lawsuit

 This can hurt your claim.
 The insurance company may use that as proof to show you weren’t really injured.
 In case you start experiencing serious injuries days after the accident, you may not get the compensation you deserve.

 Also, don’t exaggerate or downplay your injuries when you see the doctor.
-If the insurance adjuster finds out you misrepresented your injuries, they may start to doubt your statements and look for ways to drop your car accident injury claim.
+If the insurance adjuster finds out you misrepresented your injuries, they may start to doubt your statements and look for ways to drop your auto accident lawsuit.

 3. Saying Too Much at the Scene of the Accident